MohammadHMazarei/School-Managment-System/README.md

 # School-Managment-System
 Console base project ( 2021 ).
 > About : Schoole managment system is a project base on OOP ( Object-oriented programming ) which has several parts that any school needs to save theire data of teachers , students , lessons and etc. I used clean-code issue to programm this project.
-I used MariaDB ( MySql ) Database.
 In Task part you can see functions of this project.
 ## Model
 > Models :
   ```